hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_certificate.html.markdown

 `subject_alternative_names` supports the following:

 * `dns_names` - (Optional) A list of alternative DNS names (FQDNs) identified by the Certificate.
 Changing this forces a new resource to be created.
-* `email` - (Optional) A list of email addresses identified by this Certificate.
+* `emails` - (Optional) A list of email addresses identified by this Certificate.
 Changing this forces a new resource to be created.
 * `upns` - (Optional) A list of User Principal Names identified by the Certificate.
 Changing this forces a new resource to be created.